cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 - CR (Carriage return, 0x0D)
 - CRLF (Carriage return plus line feed, 0x0D 0x0A).

-If not specified, Greenplum Database detects the newline type by examining the first row of data that it receives, and uses the first newline type that it encounters.
+If not specified, Cloudberry Database detects the newline type by examining the first row of data that it receives, and uses the first newline type that it encounters.

 **`NULL_AS`**